sabinadams/errora/README.md

 The middleware takes in two parameters, errors and loggers.

-The first is an array of objects containing the definitions for each custom error These definitions will tell the handler what message to give, which error status code to pass and whether or not to log that error with the loggers provided.
+The **first argument** is an array of objects containing the definitions for each custom error These definitions will tell the handler what message to give, which error status code to pass and whether or not to log that error with the loggers provided.